-Following its receipt of a trademark application, the MIPRD will then proceed to examine and confirm that the application is complete and contains an acceptable representation of the mark that is the subject of the application and that this mark does not fall foul of any absolute grounds for refusal.
+Following its receipt of a trademark application, the MIPRD will proceed to examine and confirm that the application is complete and contains an acceptable representation of the mark that is the subject of the application and that this mark does not fall foul of any absolute grounds for refusal.
 The MIPRD will also carry out an ex officio search of the national trademark database to identify any identical or similar applications or registrations already existing on it.
-These search results are then notified to the applicant and, where there is one, also the earlier rights holder unless the applicant decides to withdraw its application.
+Where results are detected, these will be to the applicant and the relevant earlier right-holder unless the applicant decides to withdraw its application.

 If it appears to the Comptroller that the requirements for registration are not met, the applicant will subsequently be informed and provided with the opportunity to make representations or to amend the application within the specified time period.
 Should the applicant fail to convince the Comptroller that the requirements have been met, or otherwise fail to amend the application or respond within the specified time limit, the application will be refused registration.
-On the other hand, if the Comptroller is satisfied that all the necessary requirements are met, the application would be accepted as eligible for registration.
+On the other hand, if the Comptroller is satisfied that all the necessary requirements are met, the application would be accepted as eligible for registration and proceed to publication.

-Following the re-introduction of opposition proceedings into Maltese law, letters of consent are no longer in use as a practice by the MIPRD.
-Accordingly, objections to the registration of a trademark on the basis that it conflicts with an earlier right must be raised by the rights holder of that earlier right.
+Following the reintroduction of opposition proceedings into Maltese law, letters of consent are no longer in use as a practice by the MIPRD.
+Accordingly, objections to the registration of a trademark on the basis that it conflicts with an earlier right must be raised by the right-holder of the conflicting earlier right.